-DIRECTORS' RESPONSIBILITIES STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2021
+DIRECTORS' RESPONSIBILITIES STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2022

-The directors are responsible for preparing the Directors' report and the financial statements of Kaplan Open Learning (Essex) Limited ("the Company") in accordance with applicable law and regulations.
+The directors are responsible for preparing the Strategic Report, the Directors' Report and the financial statements of the Company in accordance with applicable law and regulations.

-Company law requires the directors to prepare financial statements of Kaplan Open Learning (Essex) Limited ("the Company") for each financial year.
-Under that law the directors have elected to prepare the financial statements of Kaplan Open Learning (Essex) Limited ("the Company") in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
-Under company law the directors must not approve the financial statements of Kaplan Open Learning (Essex) Limited ("the Company") unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
+Company law requires the directors to prepare financial statements of the Company for each financial year.
+Under that law the directors have elected to prepare the financial statements of the Company in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+Under company law the directors must not approve the financial statements of the Company unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.

-In preparing these financial statements of Kaplan Open Learning (Essex) Limited ("the Company"), the directors are required to:
+In preparing these financial statements of the Company, the directors are required to: